Yahnych/lycheejs/lycheejs-experiments/README.md

 `Environment` or `Simulation` stack on purpose.

-Yet it is open sourced, so people can try to learn from the sandboxing concepts and/or prototyping capabilities of the [lychee.js Engine](https://github.com/Artificial-Engineering/lycheejs.git).
+Yet it is open sourced, so people can try to learn from the sandboxing concepts and/or prototyping capabilities of the lychee.js Engine

 Some experiments might require external dependencies for successful verifications and/or compatibility checks with reference implementations.